typst/templates/charged-ieee/README.md

 Typst will create a new directory with all the files needed to get you started.

+To render fonts correctly, you need to install `TeX Gyre Termes` and `TeX Gyre Cursor` on your system.

 ## Configuration
 This template exports the `ieee` function with the following named arguments: